mattbloem007/iboga.org/src/content/pages/about.md

 about_section3:
   - title: Connecting with the Spirit of Iboga and Providing Balanced Information
-    excerpt: Iboga.org's primary focus is providing a connection to the spirit of this wonderful teacher and also balanced, accessible information about iboga to empower individuals seeking wisdom.
+    excerpt: Iboga.org's primary focus is providing a connection to the spirit of this wonderful teacher as well as  access to balanced, accessible information about iboga to empower individuals seeking wisdom.
 We do not directly offer iboga treatments.
-We prioritize honoring, respect and safety by encouraging those listed in our Directory to transparently share their approach, their view and their safety protocols.
+We prioritize honor, respect, and safety by encouraging those listed in our Directory to transparently share their approach, their view, and their safety protocols.
   - title: Emphasizing Traditional Knowledge and Holistic Understanding
-    excerpt: Supporting the communities working with and where iboga originates is essential to us.
-We are committed to establishing initiatives such as integral growing, a legal defense fund and accessible treatment scholarships.
+    excerpt: Supporting the communities working with iboga, where it originates, is essential to us.
+We are committed to establishing initiatives such as integral growing, a legal defense fund, and accessible treatment scholarships.
 These efforts promote both the sustainability of iboga and equitable access to its benefits globally.
   - title: Fostering Collaboration and Inclusive Knowledge Sharing
     excerpt: Collaboration is at the heart of our mission.
 We welcome contributions from practitioners, researchers, and individuals with diverse experiences to share on our platform.
-Through our podcast, journal, and community forums, we strive to create an inclusive space where knowledge is shared freely.
+Through our podcast, journal, and community forums we strive to create an inclusive space where knowledge is shared freely.
   - title: Supporting Sustainable and Equitable Iboga Initiatives
     excerpt: While we include scientific research, Iboga.org places a unique